-We go into retros with the ambition to change the world, but sometimes we leave with a deflating reminder of the hierarchical corporate structure we work in, having defeated brilliant ideas before the retro has even ended.
-All too often we make a wish list of things that need to change but these things never get discussed any further than the retro they were raised in.
-It doesn’t need to be like this.
+We go into retros with big ambitions, but sometimes leave with a deflating reminder of the hierarchical corporate structure we work in, having seen brilliant ideas die before the retro even ended.
+All too often, we bring up things that need to change never only to see those things never mentioned again.

 One popular new feature of Scatterspoke, Team Pulse, addresses a common “catch 22” situation by allowing common retro themes to be shared with the management team in an anonymised way, without breaking the safe space and confidential nature of the retrospective.